ipetkov/crane/docs/getting-started.md

 # For statically linked binaries using musl
 nix flake init -t github:ipetkov/crane#cross-musl

+# If you are building a WASM webapp with trunk
+nix flake init -t github:ipetkov/crane#trunk

+# If you are building a workspace with trunk member
+nix flake init -t github:ipetkov/crane#trunk-workspace
 ```

 For an even more lean, no frills set up, create a `flake.nix` file with the